The Modern .NET Show

 Show Notes

-Welcome friends to The Modern .NET Show; the premier .NET podcast, focusing entirely on the knowledge, tools, and frameworks that all .NET developers should have in their toolbox.
-We are the go-to podcast for .NET developers worldwide, and I am not your host: Jamie.
-I'm Delilah and I will be recording the intro for this episode because Jamie is suffering with a throat infection.
+Hey everyone, and welcome back to The Modern .NET Show; the premier .NET podcast, focusing entirely on the knowledge, tools, and frameworks that all .NET developers should have in their toolbox.
+I'm your host Jamie Taylor, bringing you conversations with the brightest minds in the .NET ecosystem.

 Anyway, without further ado, let's sit back, open up a terminal, type in `dotnet new podcast` and we'll dive into the core of Modern .NET.